 A gentle massage can remove some of the root causes of aggressive behaviour as it relaxes and soothes – taking away the stresses of noise, smells, and activities.

 Many rescue groups won’t take dogs with a history of biting due to legal liabilities of the dog bites someone in the new home.
-If, however a specific factor triggers the aggression is and is predictable then the dog may well be able to be placed in another home.
+If, however a specific predictable factor triggers the aggression, you could possibly relocate your dog.

-New owners must understand that the dog has to learn to go into another room if children are a cause for concern – or the dog may simply be found a home without children.
+You should put your dog into another room if children are around.
+Alternatively, you will have to find another home, without children, for your dog.
 Often aggressive dogs thrive in different settings as they can feel safe and happy in a rural setting rather than an urban one.
 However, you must remember that visitors still arrive and there will be other dogs and cats in the vicinity too.

 It’s very difficult to find prospective owners that have the skills and the lifestyle to make it possible for them to rehome an aggressive pet.
 You must also take finances into account as working with a trainer or behaviourist can be quite expensive.